 });

-export default agent;Event listeners receive: event name, agent instance, context, and (for errored) the error object.
+export default agent;Agent listeners receive the event name, agent instance, context, and for errored, the thrown error.

 App-Level Events